How to Get Precast Concrete Shop Drawings Right?

-In today’s Knowledge Series, we have tried unearthing details surrounding the precast concrete process, types of precast components, their features, and industries using this technology.
-We will also throw light on how precast detailing and fabrication shop drawing services can help pull-off effective construction.
+In today’s Knowledge Series, we unearth details surrounding the precast concrete process, types of precast components, their features, and industries using this technology.
+We will also shed light on how precast detailing and fabrication shop drawing services help to pull off effective construction.

 Table of Content:

-Precast concrete structures first appeared in the construction of the underground tunnels in ancient Rome.
-The first documented history of modern precast concrete structures can be found during 1900s through the efforts of an English engineer, John Alexander Brodie.
+Precast concrete structures first appeared in the construction of underground tunnels in ancient Rome.
+The first documented history of modern precast concrete structures can be found through the efforts of an English engineer, John Alexander Brodie, in the early 20th century.
 He discovered that precast concrete components could create efficient structures by coming together.

-Precast detailing is extensively used across the world for constructing commercial buildings, hospital infrastructure, stadiums, bridges, and airports etc. This kind of detailing offers several key features that are normally absent in other methods of concrete construction.
+Precast detailing is extensively used across the world for constructing commercial buildings, hospital infrastructure, stadiums, bridges, airports, etc. This kind of detailing offers several key features that are normally absent in other methods of concrete construction.

 What is precast concrete?

-Precast concrete is a construction product that’s formed by casting concrete into reusable molds.
-It is then further cured in a controlled setting, transported to the site, and finally, upraised into position.
+Precast concrete is a construction product that is formed by casting concrete into reusable molds.
+It is then further cured in a controlled setting, transported to the site, and finally put into position.

-Precast concrete materials maximize a project’s potential with quick turnaround time and by providing safer and more affordable structures than the standard concrete.
-They’re more versatile than several other construction materials because of their ability to:
+Precast concrete materials maximize a project’s potential with quick turnaround time and by providing safer and more affordable structures than standard concrete.
+They are more versatile than several other construction materials because of their ability to:

-- Manufacture everything – right from small sections to large spans; and,
+- Manufacture everything – from small sections to large spans

 Components of precast concrete

-Although there are a large number of components that constitute precast structures, here are some major types that are common to most buildings:
+Although there are many components that constitute precast structures, here are some major types that are common to most buildings: